 Elbow pain most commonly arises due to excessive repetitive activities.
 In some cases, it is caused following an injury.

-What can I do myself to get better – now and in the future
+What can I do myself to get better?

 - Cold – Apply ice packs or a bag of frozen peas (wrap in a cloth to prevent ice burns) and apply to the painful area to help reduce inflammation and relieve pain.

-- Elevation – If swelling.
-Try to keep the arm elevated above the level of the heart if possible, to help reduce any swelling
+- Elevation – If there is swelling, try to keep the arm elevated above the level of the heart if possible, to help reduce any swelling

 - Painkillers – taking regular doses of painkillers like ibuprofen, paracetamol, or a combination, are often helpful.
 Alternatively, you may prefer to use ‘rub on’ (topical) versions instead.
 Speak to your pharmacist for further information.